 - Preheat oven to 425 degrees F.

-- Toss the halved cherry tomatoes with 1 tbsp olive oil, salt, and pepper.
+- Toss the halved cherry tomatoes with 1 tablespoon olive oil, salt, and pepper.
 Spread on a baking sheet in an even layer.
 Place the bell pepper on a baking sheet.
 Roast the vegetables for 15 minutes or until the tomatoes are softened and the bell pepper is charred.
 Reserve half of the tomatoes and set them aside.
 Transfer the bell pepper into a container and cover with plastic wrap.
 Let sit for 10 minutes.
 Remove the cover and remove the skin and discard the seeds.

-- Blend the bell pepper with half of the cherry tomatoes, 2 garlic cloves, ¼ cup toasted almonds, ¼ cup toasted hazelnuts, ½ tsp red pepper flakes, 1 tsp paprika, and 1 tbsp sherry vinegar.
+- Blend the bell pepper with half of the cherry tomatoes, 2 garlic cloves, ¼ cup toasted almonds, ¼ cup toasted hazelnuts, ½ teaspoon red pepper flakes, 1 teaspoon paprika, and 1 tablespoon sherry vinegar.
 With the blender running, slowly add ½ cup olive oil.
 Season the sauce with salt and pepper.

-- Heat 2 tbsp oil in a saute pan over medium heat.
+- Heat 2 tablespoon oil in a saute pan over medium heat.
 Cook the diced eggplant and sliced red onion until softened and caramelized, about 8-10 minutes.
 Season with salt and pepper.

 - Bring a pot of salted water to a boil.
 Add 1 cup orzo and cook until al dente, about 8 minutes.
 Drain and add the orzo to the cooked eggplant and red onion.
 Add the reserved cherry tomatoes, Calabrian chilies, and romesco sauce.
 Stir gently until combined.
 Top with crumbled feta, pine nuts, fresh dill, and parsley.
 Add romesco sauce and toss gently to combine.
 Serve hot, warm, or at room temperature.

 If you're like me, the last thing you want is yet another boring pasta salad.
 Last year, I whipped together a cherry tomato confit pasta salad that changed my mind on pasta salads.
 This year, I took that idea and gave it a spin by creating this romesco orzo pasta salad.
 Let me cut to the end and just tell you right now, this is truly delicious.